DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Experimental Procedure
 ---
 To test this subsystem, a user entered data through the GUI and it was verified to be inside of the database on the host with the correct assigned board.
 The inventory entered in the program was also verified to be inside the database.
 The running of the motor will be demonstrated in the PLC analysis, and the Error checking will be shown in the GUI analysis.
+The communication via OPC was verified as shown in the below video by sending and receiving signals to and from the tag.

 ---
 ### Expected Results
 ---
 The team expected the student data to be in the database in alphabetical order along with the rented board determined by the step count handled by the program.
 The inventory was also expected to be present with its rented and stored date because a student cannot rent without a device in the machine.
 A total of 10 random students were entered into the database along with 15 random devices.
+We also expected the motor to turn correctly based on the values sent to the PLC.

 ---
 ### Collected Data